 - Synthesis from 7-dehydrocholesterol

 - Conversion to 1,25(OH)2D or 24,25(OH)2D

 - Conversion to 1,24,25(OH)3D for washout

 Magnesium on Vitamin D Metabolism

-Magnesium is required in almost all reactions involving vitamin D metabolism (study).
-As you can see in the figure above, the reactions in where Magnesium needs to be present are:
+Magnesium is required in almost all reactions of vitamin D metabolism (study).
+The reactions in where Magnesium needs to be present are:

 - Conversion of vitamin D3 to 25(OH)D